haleminhduong/MetNetworkReducer/README.md

 # Mixed-integer programming for reduction of genome-scale metabolic networks

-This repository contains a Python-based tool for metabolic network reductiion using COBRApy, ZIMPL, and SCIP.
+This repository contains a Python-based tool for metabolic network reduction using COBRApy, ZIMPL, and SCIP.

 ## Features